nguest/racing-line-algorithms/README.md

-# threejs-react-boilerplate
+# racing-line-algorithms

-A boilerplate for a three.js app with react bindings.
+Investigate possible solutions to find shortest/fastest racing line of a procedurally-generated racetrack in 3D

+* Dijkstra's shortest path algorithm without backwards tracing

-In the project directory, you run:
+In the project directory, run:

-### `yarn startdev`
+`yarn startdev`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.